oliverswitzer/olivers-dotfiles/README.md

 # Installation

 Simple.
-Just run `./setup.sh` and all dotfiles will be symlinked to their necessary locations.
+Just run `sudo ./setup.sh` and all dotfiles will be symlinked to their necessary locations.
 Setup also will install brew dependencies.